Cindy is an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 Oftentimes, these letters include anecdotes of what happened to non-believers who tossed out or deleted the correspondence.
 These stories gleefully share details of the bad luck that befell these misguided souls prior to their lives ending tragically, often at the hands of an anonymous punisher.
 These cautionary tales remind recipients that the person would still be alive and well, had they only taken the time to forward the letters.

 Most of us know that chain letters are simply words on a sheet of paper or computer screen that possess no special powers and should be taken with a grain of salt.
 Some, however, believe that their lives, and those of the people around them, hinge on perpetuating the chain.
-And, so the phenomena continues, as it has done for centuries.
+And, so the phenomenon continues, as it has done for centuries.

 7. Friday the 13th

 The number thirteen has long been considered unlucky.
 The idea is so ingrained in society that buildings seldom have thirteenth floors.
 It is also why Friday the 13th is thought to be a day when the veil that normally protects us from the eyes of evil is at its thinnest point.
-It is during this twenty-four hour period that we are believed to be at our most vulnerable.
+It is during this 24-hour period that we are believed to be at our most vulnerable.

 The origins of the number thirteen's bad reputation are a bit sketchy.
 One theory is that it stems from a Norse legend in which twelve gods were invited to attend a dinner party.
 During the festivities, a thirteenth guest, the god Loki, showed up unexpectedly.
 Upon seeing his cohorts enjoying themselves without him, a confrontation ensued during which another god, Balder, was murdered.
 At the moment of his death, the mortal world was plunged into total darkness.
 It is thought that the chaos that resulted from the thirteenth guest's vengeful act left the number forever tainted.